French President Macron tests positive for the coronavirus after showing symptoms

 Macron is the latest world leader to test positive for the virus, including President Trump, Britain’s Boris Johnson and Brazil’s Jair Bolsonaro.
 All have recovered.

-Macron attended a European Union summit at the end of last week and met Wednesday with António Costa, the prime minister of Portugal.
-French Prime Minister Jean Castex, who has also been in contact with Macron, said he would also be isolating, Agence France-Presse reported.
+The French president’s itinerary in the last week has seen him interact with multiple heads of state, at least one of whom, Spanish Prime Minister Pedro Sánchez, is now self-isolating after dining with Macron on Monday at the Élysée Palace in Paris.
+French Prime Minister Jean Castex, who has also been in contact with Macron, said he would also be self-isolating, Agence France-Presse reported.

-It was not immediately clear what contact tracing efforts were underway around his travels.
+But Macron also met in person with the leaders of 24 E.U. countries on Thursday and Friday last week at a summit in Brussels.
+(Two leaders were absent: Croatia’s was sick with covid-19, and Estonia’s was quarantining.)
+Ahead of the summit, some diplomats were concerned about the health risks of an in-person meeting.
+An E.U. spokesman didn't immediately respond to a question about whether the leaders who were present would now quarantine.

+French authorities have informed the European Union that they believe Macron was a contagion risk starting Monday evening, meaning that the leaders who attended last week’s summit are not considered contacts, an E.U. official said, speaking on condition of anonymity to candidly discuss the health situation.

+Michel will quarantine “as a matter of precaution,” his spokesman said, after the Monday meeting with Macron.
+He tested negative on Tuesday and “is not considered to be a close contact,” his spokesman, Barend Leyts, wrote on Twitter.

+French first lady Brigitte Macron is likewise self-isolating but currently has no symptoms, according to a statement from her office to AFP.
+She had tested negative for the coronavirus as recently as Tuesday, her office said, in advance to a visit to a pediatric ward at a Paris hospital.

-In late October, a surge of infections prompted Macron to issue a national lockdown, the country’s second since the pandemic began.
-While nonessential shops began reopening late last month, bars and restaurants must stay closed into January and an evening curfew remained in place.
+In late October, a surge of infections prompted Macron to issue another national lockdown, the country’s second since the pandemic began.
+While nonessential shops began reopening late last month, bars and restaurants must stay closed into January and an evening curfew has remained in place.

 Macron said that exceptions would be granted for Christmas Eve so that people could “share these moments together among family.”